 - How the cluster will provide a clearly defined return on the university’s investment, with discussion of potential sources of funding (which must be more detailed than identifying the agency)

 Full proposals are due by 5 p.m. on March 21, 2018.
-A review committee composed of faculty recommended by the collegiate deans and the Office of Research and Engagement will review proposals and make recommendations for selection to the interim provost and the interim vice chancellor for research and engagement.
+A review committee composed of faculty recommended by the collegiate deans and the Office of Research and Engagement will review proposals and make recommendations for selection to the interim provost and the interim vice chancellor for research.

 Email questions to AVCRD@utk.edu using the subject line “Question on Open Topic Cluster Hire Proposal.”